 Massachusetts exchange overview

 Massachusetts runs its own exchange (marketplace), Massachusetts Health Connector.
 It’s an active purchaser exchange, which means the exchange determines which plans are offered for sale.
-(The exchange prefers to limit the number of available plans; details below.)
+(The exchange prefers to limit the number of available plans as described below.)

 The exchange in Massachusetts predates the ACA by several years; health care reform that took effect in Massachusetts in 2006 was widely considered a blueprint for the ACA.
 Massachusetts has a very robust exchange, with more participating carriers than most states.

-Residents in Massachusetts have access to the federal ACA subsidies, and many (those with income up to 300 percent of the poverty level) also have access to state subsidies via ConnectorCare (details below), although those subsidies are not as robust as they were in previous years.
+Residents in Massachusetts have access to the federal ACA subsidies, and many (those with income up to 300% of the poverty level) also have access to state subsidies via ConnectorCare (details below).

-In Massachusetts, enrollments completed by the 23rd of the month (during a special enrollment period) are effective the first of the following month — as opposed to a 15th of the month enrollment deadline in most states.
+In Massachusetts, enrollments completed by the 23rd of the month (during a special enrollment period; SEP) are effective the first of the following month — as opposed to a 15th of the month enrollment deadline in most states.
+(Note that as of 2022, HealthCare.gov, which is the exchange that’s used in most states, will no longer have a 15th-of-the-month deadline for SEP enrollments to have coverage the first of the next month.
+They will instead allow plans to take effect the first of the month following enrollment.)

-Massachusetts and Vermont are the only two states where the individual and small group risk pools have been merged (DC also has a modified merged risk pool, but it operates more like the rest of the country, and less like Vermont and Massachusetts), which means that the individual market is less volatile than many other states.
+Massachusetts and Vermont are the only two states where the individual and small group risk pools have been merged, although Maine plans to merge its individual and small group markets as of 2023 (DC also has a modified merged risk pool, but it operates more like the rest of the country, and less like Vermont and Massachusetts), which means that the individual market is less volatile than many other states.

 Massachusetts also caps the age rating ratio for premiums at 2:1, so older enrollees cannot be charged more than two times as much as younger enrollees.
 The ACA set the ratio at 3:1, which nearly every other state utilizes.
 New York and Vermont are the only other states that don’t use the 3:1 ratio, and they both prohibit age rating altogether, using a 1:1 ratio instead.

-But in early February, Massachusetts Health Connector announced yet another extension, and removed the prior restrictions.
-At that point, the enrollment window was slated to run through May 23, 2021, and was changed to an open enrollment window, allowing anyone who wants to enroll in a plan through the exchange to do so, with financial assistance available to those who qualify for it.
+Then in early February, Massachusetts Health Connector announced yet another extension and removed the prior restrictions.
+At that point, the enrollment window was slated to run through May 23, 2021, and was changed to an open enrollment window, allowing anyone who wanted to enroll in a plan through the exchange to do so, with financial assistance available to those who qualify for it.

 In March, the enrollment window was extended again, this time through July 23, 2021.
-A qualifying event is not necessary during this extended enrollment window.
+This extension of the open enrollment window allowed Massachusetts residents an opportunity to take advantage of the American Rescue Plan’s larger and more widely available premium subsidies.
+A qualifying event was not necessary during this extended enrollment window.

 2021 premiums increased by an average of 7.9% for the individual and small group market